If you've ever seen wolf documentaries, these canines usually take shelter in a den or cave, raise a family, or is basically like a home to them.

 HOWEVER, a word of caution: please DON'T LOCK YOUR PUPPY IN THE CRATE FOR EXTENDED PERIODS OF TIME.

 The short term confinement is specifically meant for you to prevent your puppy from eliminating when confined.

-This could cause your dog to think that its his punishment to be locked inside.
-That is completely the opposite of what the crate is for!
-For the proper uses of crates, have a look at our training here.
+This could cause your dog to think that its punishment to be locked inside.

 Give them time to adapt to your rules, and they'll be fine!

-For those still having some issues with crate training, not to worry!
-Come have a look at our trial training and let us help you with crate training your dog.
+For those still having some issues with crate training, have a look at our training and let us help you with crate training your dog.